DON’T MISS

 Quedlinburg is located in the Harz mountains in Saxony-Anhalt and is home to around 23.000 inhabitants.
 The town boasts a UNESCO World Heritage-listed church, castle and old town and has a long and interesting history dating back to the ninth century.

 Quedlinburg’s old town is the largest in Germany, with more than 2.000 half-timbered houses and several famous landmarks and monuments.
-Since 2006, the Harz mountain railway has also been extended to Quedlinburg from Gernrode, giving visitors access to the historic steam narrow gauge railway from the town, too.
+Since 2006, the Harz mountain railway has also been extended to Quedlinburg from Gernrode, providing visitors with access to the historic steam narrow-gauge railway in the town.

 Quedlinburg in Germany